manilboudjemai/serial-pulse/README.md

 ## How to Use

-Ensure you have **PHP 8.2.13 or higher** installed in your environment.
+Ensure you have **PHP 8.2 or higher** installed in your environment.

 Open a CLI interface and locate yourself at the root of the application's directory structure.

-Run the following command to initiate the application : `php index.php app:serial-connect`.
+Run the following command to initiate the application : `php vendor/manilboudjemai/serial-pulse/index.php app:serial-connect`.
 This launches an interactive process for configuring the connection and sending data.

-To view all available commands, use `php index.php list`.
+To view all available commands, use `php vendor/manilboudjemai/serial-pulse/index.php list`.

 ## Adding New Commands

-Develop a new `App\Command` class in the `app/command` directory; e.g. `NewCommand.php`.
+Develop a new `App\Command` class in the `vendor/manilboudjemai/serial-pulse/app/command` directory; e.g. `NewCommand.php`.

-Add the new command class to the application by including `$app->add(new NewCommand());` in the `index.php` file, the main entry point of the application.
+Add the new command class to the application by including `$app->add(new NewCommand());` in the `vendor/manilboudjemai/serial-pulse/index.php` file, the main entry point of the application.

 ## Considerations